nazarenoventrelli/TLC/README.md

 The rest of the components are:

-**a Simple UI:** Based on angular, since Athena returns raw jsons is possible just present it using an anguular-material-table.
+**a Simple UI:** Based on angular, since Athena returns raw jsons is possible just present it using an angular-material-table.
 The site is stored in an S3 Bucket and exposed using CloudFront.

 **CloudWatch Logs:**  Enabled for logs insights and monitoring.